 Black Cotton Soil is a cohesive soil.
-It is considered a difficult or problematic soil for civil engineers.
-It possesses the characteristics of swelling during rainy and shrinking during summer.
+It is considered difficult or problematic soil for civil engineers.
+It possesses the characteristics of swelling during the rainy and shrinking during summer.
 In both situations, it poses difficulties.

 Black Cotton Soil Definition

 The Black Cotton soils are highly compressible and have extremely low bearing capacity.
 The soils have great shrinkage and swelling characteristics.
 The shear strength of the soils is incredibly low.
-Black Cotton soil is also known as Expansive soils.
+Black Cotton soil is also known as Expansive soil.

-The black cotton soil is the Indian name given to the expansive soil deposits.
+Black cotton soil is the Indian name given to the expansive soil deposits.

 A large part of central India and a part of South India covering Madhya Pradesh, Maharashtra, Karnataka, Tamil Nadu, South Gujarat, and Utter Pradesh is covered with Black Cotton Soils.
 The covering is approximately 3,00,000 sq. km.
-These soils have been created from basalt or trap rocks.
+These soils have been created from basalt or trap-rocks.
 These soils are very favorable for growing cotton.

 The soils are highly compressible and have extremely low bearing capacity.
 It is greatly tough to work with such soils.

-Lightly loaded structures are greatly susceptible to defect as a result of the volume changes in the soil.
+Lightly loaded structures are greatly susceptible to defects as a result of the volume changes in the soil.
 Under-reamed piles are considered largely suitable as foundations for buildings or houses and different light structures.
 These piles are carried to depths below the zone of seasonal deviation in water content.

-Particular construction technology has been acquired traditionally in most of the places where such type of soil is found, yet, cracks are identified in several structures as sufficient precautions are not carried during the construction and maintenance period of the buildings.
+Particular construction technology has been acquired traditionally in most of the places where such type of soil is found, yet, cracks are identified in several structures as sufficient precautions are not carried out during the construction and maintenance period of the buildings.

 Read More: 11 Soil Stabilization Methods & Their Use